MNREGA or NREGA: Meaning, Benefits, Eligibility

 Step 2: Send the application to the Gram Panchayat or Gram Rozgar Sevak, along with relevant ID documents – PAN card, Aadhaar card, ration card, or voter ID.
 The applicant also needs to provide basic information such as the name, age, and address of the adult family members.

-Step 3: Next is the verification procedure of the documents and details given by the application.
-It takes place within the Gram Panchayat.
+Step 3: Next, the documents and details given by the applicant are verified by the Gram Panchayat.

 MGNREGA Scheme Benefits